 Kate Bush was discovered by Pink Floyd guitarist David Gilmour, and was signed by EMI at 16.
 At 18, she released her debut album, 1978’s The Kick Inside, and over the next decade she went from strength to strength, building art-rock masterpieces like Hounds of Love and The Dreaming on her Fairlight Synthesizer.
-Bush slowed down, but has reemerged occasionally with worthwhile music, notably 2005’s Aerial.
+Never prolific, Bush’s output slowed down after 1993’s The Red Shoes, but she has reemerged occasionally with worthwhile music, notably 2005’s Aerial.

 Like Aretha Franklin is the touchstone for soul belters, Kate Bush is the default reference point for female art-pop.
-Female artists like Björk and Florence Welch have acknowledged her influence.
-This is my opinionated list of Kate Bush’s ten best songs.
-Despite starting her career in 1978, Bush has released a mere nine studio albums – this list touches on all of them except 1978’s Lionheart.
+Adventurous female artists like Björk and Florence Welch have acknowledged her influence.
+Despite releasing her first two records back in 1978, Bush has released a mere nine studio albums – this list touches on all of them except 1978’s Lionheart.

 Kate Bush’s Ten Best Songs

 Released at the height of Kate Bush’s popularity, the 1986 compilation The Whole Story is her best-selling record.
 Twelve tracks to cover Bush’s first decade is insufficient, but the compilation does offer a fantastic new track, the science fiction of ‘Experiment IV’ with Nigel Kennedy on violin.
-Fans of House may enjoy watching out for Hugh Laurie alongside other luminaries of British comedy.
+Fans of House may enjoy watching out for Hugh Laurie alongside other luminaries of British comedy in the music video.

 Bush’s third album was a recovery from her rushed sophomore record – it was the first album by a British female solo artist to top the UK chart.
 The song is written about a foetus during nuclear fallout.
 Bush is joined by English folkie Roy Harper on backing vocals.

 1989’s The Sensual World was disappointingly smooth and mainstream.
-The third single, ‘Love and Anger’ rocks, however, with David Gilmour on guitar.
+The third single, ‘Love and Anger’, is the clear highlight – a rock song with Pink Floyd’s David Gilmour on guitar.
 ‘Love and Anger’ reached No. 1 on the US Billboard Modern Rock Tracks chart, Bush’s only US chart-topper.

-“I still dream of Orgonon” is the evocative opening line from the second single from Hounds of Love.
+“I still dream of Orgonon” is the evocative opening line of the second single taken from Hounds of Love.
 ‘Cloudbusting’ is inspired by ‘A Book of Dreams’, Peter Reich’s memoir.
 Reich describes helping with his father’s experiments with a rainmaking machine, a cloudbuster, and his father’s subsequent arrest and imprisonment.
-Bush is backed by strings from The Medici Sextet, whose strings provide the propulsion for this gorgeous track.
+Bush is backed by The Medici Sextet, whose strings provide the propulsion for this gorgeous track.

 Did I include your favourite Kate Bush song?
 Do you have a top ten?